jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 ---

-I have broad interest in quantum computing, quantum information, and quantum many-body physics.
+I have a broad interest in quantum computing, quantum information, and quantum many-body physics.
 Below let us explore a few topics that I have been interested in.

 Quantum computing
 -----